A-BLACK-SOUL-N/react-native-image-filter-kit/README.md

   - adding `android:largeHeap="true"` to `android/app/src/main/AndroidManifest.xml`
   - replacing standard `MainReactPackage` with [alternative](android/src/main/java/iyegoroff/imagefilterkit/MainReactPackageWithFrescoCache.java) one provided by this module:

-    ```diff
-    ...
+    ````diff
-    + import iyegoroff.imagefilterkit.MainReactPackageWithFrescoCache;
+    ... + import iyegoroff.imagefilterkit.MainReactPackageWithFrescoCache;

           public class MainApplication extends Application implements ReactApplication {

           ...
               List<ReactPackage> packages = new PackageList(this).getPackages();
               // Packages that cannot be autolinked yet can be added manually here, for example:
               // packages.add(new MyReactNativePackage());
         -     return packages;
         +     return MainReactPackageWithFrescoCache.inject(packages);
             }
           ...
         ```
         After this change `ImageFilter` will not throw `TooManyBitmapsException` immediately and will clear Fresco image caches, trim bitmap pool memory and try to filter the image again several times until succeed or reach the limit of retries, specified by [clearCachesMaxRetries](docs/types.md#ImageFilter) prop.
+    ````

 - If you are using `react-native-asset` with "<strong>&lt;=0.4.14</strong>" version of this library - switch to `iyegoroff/react-native-asset#with-key`.
 In order to prevent unlinking of `.cikernel` files provided by `react-native-image-filter-kit` use `react-native-asset` the following way: `npx iyegoroff/react-native-asset#with-key -a YOUR-OWN-ASSETS -k YOUR-APP-ID`